What is a Centrifugal Barrel Tumbler?

-The type of work that a centrifugal barrel tumbler performs can be placed into three categories, in ascending order of smoothness:
+The type of work that a centrifugal barrel tumbler machine performs can be placed into three categories, in ascending order of smoothness:

 - Deburring.
 Deburring is the process of removing sharp edges, or burrs, from a metal surface that are left after machining.
 A common example of deburring is to smooth a sharp corner into a rounded corner in a piece of metal.

 - Blending machining lines.
 Similar to deburring, blending smooths the finish on a piece of metal.
 Blending removes the machine lines left in the process of milling and cutting metal to the correct size and shape.

 - Polishing.
 The polishing process, also called burnishing, takes the part to the next level of smoothness.
 Polished parts are made shiny and can achieve a mirrored look.

 A centrifugal barrel finishing machine can perform each of these three types of work, also called steps.
 Depending on surface finishing specifications for your product, not all steps may be necessary.
 Your process might include a single step, two steps, or three steps.

 Regardless of the number of steps in your process, each step must be performed separately.
 In other words, you cannot perform deburring and polishing simultaneously.
 Instead, deburr first, then polish.
 If more than one step is required, the steps must be performed in ascending order of smoothness, with deburring first and polishing last.